 According to The Australian, there is “strong demand for homes that integrate indoor and outdoor living spaces.
 Homeowners are looking for the indoor areas to naturally flow into the outdoor living areas and open onto the pool and lawn.”

-Crystal Pools recommends, “It’s a good idea for homeowners to have their own basic ideas on how they want the overall outdoor environment to look and function.”
+Crystal Pools recommends, “It’s a good idea for homeowners to have basic ideas on how they want the overall outdoor environment to look and function.”
 Formulating these ideas can be done at the same time as considering the fundamental aspects of the pool design.
-All it takes is a bit of forward thought with regard to foot traffic, garden space, dining vs. lounging areas and lighting design.
+All it takes is a bit of forward thought about foot traffic, garden space, dining vs. lounging areas and lighting design.
 “Helping to coordinate the design of your total outdoor space can save you time and cost in the long term,” says Sales Manager, Andrew Rothery.

 Sometimes there’s not enough space to have a separate alfresco dining area and lounging area so it’s important to consider a layout that achieves multiple uses from the one space adjoining the pool.